MorkWood2/insight-weather/README.md

 # Weather app
-Weather app using dark sky api
+Weather app using dark sky api used to demostrate fetching data as well as presenting it through the document model.